Christian1984/hoaxify/README.md

 - the advantage of *constructor injection* (as in `UserService`) over *field injection* (via `@Autowired` as in `UserController`) is that we can still create instances of a class ourselves during testing.
 - with `@FixMethodOrder(MethodSorters.NAME_ASCENDING)` the test class can be forced to run the tests in a predefined order. this can be beneficial in some scenarios, but may lead to hiding problems in our test code (as unwanted dependencies of individual tests)
 - a `cleanup()` method can be added to a testclass to clean the database before each test by adding it to the class with the `@Before` annotation

+## TDD in React

+- tests for a react component in a file `Component.js` usually reside in a file `Component.spec.js` or `Component.test.js`
+- tests can be started in watch mode by running `npm test`
+- `describe` functions can be used to group and organize tests
+- `it` and `test` functions can be used to define the actual tests

 # Lombok